 1 tsp. ground star anise

-2 tbsps. coconut sugar
+1 tbsp. coconut sugar

-Zest the orange and then juice it – you should get around 100mls of juice but, if not, you can use more beetroot juice instead so you get a total of 160mls of cooking liquid.
+Zest the orange and then juice it – you should get around 100mls of juice but, if not, use more beetroot juice instead so you get a total of 160mls of cooking liquid.

 Add the orange juice, cranberries and beetroot juice to a medium pan and bring to simmer point over a medium heat.
 Add the sugar and star anise and then place a well-fitting lid on the pan; leave to simmer gently for 10 minutes.
 Next remove the lid and simmer for a further 5-7 minutes – by this point the majority of the berries should have burst open.
 Don’t worry if there is still a lot of liquid in the pan because you’ll find that the mix thickens considerably as it cools.
 Whilst still warm, stir in the honey.
-I find some cranberry sauces are so sweet they are like jam so I add just add one teaspoon of honey but please adjust to suit your own taste.
-I love this served warm but leftovers are so good with breakfast too!
+I find some cranberry sauces are so sweet they are like jam but do simply adjust the sweetness to suit your own taste.